Query-Efficient Zeroth-Order Algorithms for Nonconvex Constrained Optimization: Introduction

 \subsection{Related Work}

-Here, we provide a detailed discussion on prior related work in ZO, zeroth-order gradient descent ascent, and coordinate/block updates in ZO. \paragraph{Zeroth-Order Optimization.} ZO has emerged as a prevalent tool to solve black-box problems and found application across machine learning \citep{liu2020primer, nguyen2023stochastic}, power systems \citep{hu2023gradient,zhou2025zeroth}, simulation optimization \citep{fu2015handbook,lam2024distributionally}, large language models \citep{malladi2023fine,pmlr-v235-zhang24ad}, etc. ZO originates from the stochastic approximation method in \cite{kiefer1952stochastic}, where CGE is applied to estimate partial gradients along all dimensions via finite differences of function values.
+Here, we review the related work on ZO, zeroth-order GDA, and zeroth-order coordinate/block updates. \paragraph{Zeroth-Order Optimization.} ZO has emerged as a prevalent tool to solve black-box problems and found application across machine learning \citep{liu2020primer, nguyen2023stochastic}, power systems \citep{hu2023gradient,jin2026zeroth}, simulation optimization \citep{xu2023gradient,lam2025distributionally}, large language models \citep{malladi2023fine,pmlr-v235-zhang24ad}, etc. ZO originates from the stochastic approximation method in \cite{kiefer1952stochastic}, where CGE is applied to estimate partial gradients along all dimensions via finite differences of function values.
 This is inefficient for high-dimensional problems, even if parallel techniques can be applied \citep{scheinberg2022finite}.
-To improve single-step efficiency, one-point and two-point RGEs have been developed by estimating gradients along randomized directions \citep{flaxman2005online,nesterov2017efficiency, lam2024distributionally}.
+To improve single-step efficiency, one-point and two-point RGEs have been developed by estimating gradients along randomized directions \citep{flaxman2005online,nesterov2017random, lam2025distributionally}.
 Generally, RGE-based algorithms can achieve the same oracle complexities as their first-order counterparts in unconstrained problems, differing by a dimension-dependent factor \citep{liu2020primer}.
 However, RGEs suffer from large variance in gradient estimation in constrained problems (see Section \ref{subsec:zoge} for a detailed discussion).
-Moreover, most literature considers simple constraints on the input $x$ that can be dealt with by projection operations \citep{duchi2015optimal,yuan2015zeroth,jin2023zeroth,he2024parallel}, which cannot be used to solve problem (\ref{eq:constrained_problem}).
+Moreover, most literature considers simple constraints on the input $x$ that can be dealt with by projection operations \citep{duchi2015optimal,yuan2015zeroth,jin2026zeroth,he2024parallel}, which cannot be used to solve problem (\ref{eq:constrained_problem}).